Lotus-Gaming-DE/wcr-api/README.md

 the app.
 The lifespan function also loads unit data on startup so the API is ready to serve requests immediately.

+## Utility Scripts

+Run `python scripts/fetch_data.py --help` to download the latest unit and category data from the deployed API.
+By default the script writes the JSON files to the `data/` directory.

 ## Usage

 When running locally the API is available at `http://127.0.0.1:8000`.